Last updated January 2020 | Words and photos by Vietnam Coracle

 On my map I’ve outlined the entire length of the Truong Son Dong Road & connecting routes

 In general, road conditions on most of the length of the Truong Son Dong Road are very good, sometimes excellent.
 But there are still some parts that are in the final stages of construction, and other sections that have not yet been completed.
-At the time of latest research (January 2020), the Truong Son Dong Road is fully complete from M’Drak in the south all the way to Que Binh intersection in the north, all of which is perfectly ridable on any motorbike (or bicycle) with the possible exception of a short 7km section between Son Tay and Tra Giac intersection, which is still undergoing the last stages of construction, but is passable for most riders and most bike models (see the black line on my map here).
-However, the final, northern-most section of the Truong Son Dong Road, between Que Binh intersection and Thanh My, is not yet passable, because the central section is still not complete (see the black line on my map here).
+At the time of latest research (February 2020), the Truong Son Dong Road is fully complete from M’Drak in the south all the way to the end point at Thanh My in the north, all of which is perfectly ridable on any motorbike (or bicycle) with the possible exception of a short 7km section between Son Tay and Tra Giac intersection, which is still undergoing the last stages of construction, but is passable for most riders and most bike models (see the black line on my map here).
+The final, northern-most section of the Truong Son Dong Road, between Que Binh intersection and Thanh My, has only recently opened to two wheel traffic and may still have some patches that are a bit rough, but still ridable (see the black line on my map here).

 And, in the south, the Truong Son Dong Road starts in Dalat and heads north for 65km along what I call the Pine Tree Road, all the way to the Krong No River, which forms the border between Lam Dong and Dak Lak provinces.
 However, there is no bridge over the river and no sign of road construction on the other side through Chu Yang Sin National Park, which will eventually link-up to the Truong Son Dong Road just south of Yang Mao (see the black line on my map here).
 There is also no road linking the short section from Yang Mao/Cu Dram to the ‘airstrip’ section of the Truong Son Dong Road just south M’Drak (see the black line on my map here).
 I’ve marked road construction and rough road sections on my map as best I can with black lines and a black roadwork icons.
 For other reader’s updates, see the Comments Section at the bottom of this guide.